 - Repeat with the remaining oil and scallops.

-- When all the scallops are cooked, reduce heat to medium low and add wine.
-(Be careful as it might splatter when you add wine.)
-Deglaze the pan by scraping the bits off the bottom of skillet with a wooden spoon, about 1 minute.
+- When all the scallops are cooked, reduce the heat to medium-low and add wine.
+(Be careful, as it might splatter when you add wine.)
+Deglaze the pan by scraping the bits off the bottom of the skillet with a wooden spoon, about 1 minute.

 - Pour in heavy cream and cook gently for about 2 minutes.

-- Add pasta and lemon juice.
+- Add the pasta, scallops, and lemon juice.
 Toss to combine.
-Salt taste.
-If needed, add reserved pasta cooking water to thin out the sauce.
+Salt to taste.
+If needed, add the reserved pasta-cooking water to thin out the sauce.

 Nutrition